susannaa-s/Organisation-and-Annotation-of-Eukaryote-Genomes/README.md

 The second script computes clade counts and produces a simple barplot using base R to avoid package compatibility issues on the cluster.

+Here is a **clean continuation** of your README in the same format, style, and level of detail.
+Concise, accurate, and consistent with the previous sections you showed.

+Paste directly after section **1.5**.

 ### 1.6 Generating TE divergence tables with parseRM.pl (RepeatMasker landscape preparation)

 To estimate TE insertion ages and visualise genome-wide TE dynamics, it is necessary to transform the raw RepeatMasker output produced by EDTA into divergence tables.
 These tables contain, for each TE family, the proportion of the genome assigned to different bins of sequence divergence from their consensus sequence.

 The parsing step was performed on the cluster using the script:

 ```
 sbatch Scripts/01.6-TE_dynamics.sh
 ```